The little man with the red and yellow car,

 Noddy's Toyland Adventures is a toymation cartoon first broadcast on The BBC in 1992, and ended in 2001.
 In case you don't know who Noddy was, then it will be explained.
 Noddy was originally seen for the first time in a series of books written by Enid Blyton (Famous Five, The Enchanted Wood, The Magic Faraway Tree, The Wishing Chair) between 1949 and 1963.
 Also, this was not the first time Noddy's adventures had been adapted for television - at least three other stop-motion series had preceded it, the first airing all the way back in the mid-1950s.

-The show and the books follow the adventures of Noddy, a little wooden doll who wears a Nice Hat and drives a little yellow car that goes Putt-Putt.
-He lives next door to a Trickster Archetype little teddy bear called Master Tubby Bear, who lives with Mr. and Mrs. Tubby Bear, and, of course, Noddy's girlfriend, Tessie Bear!
+The show and the books follow the adventures of Noddy, a little wooden doll who wears a pointed hat and drives a little yellow car that goes Putt-Putt.
+He lives next door to a tricksy little teddy bear called Master Tubby Bear, who lives with Mr. and Mrs. Tubby Bear, and, of course, Noddy's girlfriend, Tessie Bear!
 Noddy's best friend besides her is Big Ears, who is Exactly What It Says on the Tin.
 He's got big ears.
 The Toyland policeman is called Mr. Plod, who most of the time asks Noddy whether he can be Noddy's Special Constable.

 You'd think there's No Antagonist in the cartoon, would you?
 Well, think again!
 There are twin goblins, who like to cause mischief around Toyland by stealing ... but they never do anything that would ordinarily kill a person, they just ruin Noddy's life for whatever reason!
 At the end of the episode, they get a punishment behind bars, which they deserve!

 The series was also broadcast on PBS Kids, TV Ontario and CBC in North America, with the cartoon getting sandwiched by a live action show that takes place in a toy store known as The Noddy Shop.
-All of the characters in the Toyland Adventures segments got redubbed with American voices and sometimes made appearances in the actual show, with Noddy gaining the ability to talk to Truman, one of the human characters, in the second season.
+All of the characters in the Toyland Adventures segments got redubbed with American voices and sometimes made appearances in the actual show, with Noddy gaining the ability to talk to Truman, one of the human characters, as well as the toy characters and Johnny Crawfish, in the second season.
 Although this show was made for the North American market, the first forty episodes and the Christmas Special, as well as a book featuring the characters from the shop, two VHS releases and a DVD, still made it to Britain.